-Dolmen 13, the Carrowmore Druid's Altar on early maps of Carrowmore is located right beside the Seafield road, just a few hundred meters north of the
+Dolmen 13, marked as the Druid's Altar on early maps of Carrowmore is located right beside the Seafield road, just a few hundred meters north of the

 Visitor Centre, and is on private property.
-The circle of this monument was destroyed when the Seafield road was constructed, and the stones used to construct a boundary wall sometime before Petrie's 1837 visit.
+The circle of this monument was destroyed when the Seafield road was constructed, and the stones were used to build a boundary wall sometime before Petrie's 1837 visit.
 The circle was about thirteen meters in diameter when complete complete, and the monument would have been an ipmressive sight, a rival to the nearby Kissing Stone for the size of its capstone.

-What remains of this early passage-grave is a massive and impressive dolmen or chamber capped by a huge split boulder.
+What remains of this early passage-grave is a massive and impressive dolmen or burial chamber capped by a huge split gneiss boulder.

-The whole effect resembles a huge mushroom, much the same way that the Phantom Stones evoke a giant turtle.
-The stones used in this monument are all gneiss erratic from the Ballygawley mountains in the white apron of the Cailleach Garavogue: the glaciers of the most recent ice age.
+The whole effect resembles a huge mushroom, much the same way that the Phantom Stones evokes a giant turtle.
+The stones used in this monument are all gneiss erratics, carried here from the Ballygawley mountains in the white apron of the Cailleach Garavogue: the glaciers of the most recent ice age.

 When Wood-Martin excavated the

-monument, he found it had already been cleared, most likely by Roger Walker, possibly aided by Petrie.
+monument, he found it had already been cleared out, most likely by Roger Walker, possibly aided by Petrie.
 Wood-Martin

 found 600g cremated bone, fragments of shells, small pebbles, charcoal,